bgianfo/lab-notebook/src/serenityos/gdb-port.md

      targ_defvec=i386_elf32_vec
 ```

-Both the `pthread_sigmask` and the pthread signal APIs were then disabled in gdb since
-they were not implemented in the system at the time.
+I also had to disable the `pthread_sigmask` and the pthread signal APIs in gdb since SerenityOS didn't implement these APIs at the time.

 ```diff
 diff --git a/gdbsupport/configure b/gdbsupport/configure